Telehealth: Technology meets health care

-- Watch a how-to video on carbohydrate counting and download an application (app) for it to your mobile phone.
+- Watch a video on carbohydrate counting and download an app for it to your phone.

-- Use the same app to estimate, based on your diet and exercise level, how much insulin you need.
+- Use an app to estimate, based on your diet and exercise level, how much insulin you need.

 - Order testing supplies and medications online.